Diphtheria, Tetanus, and Pertussis (DTaP)

 The skin (skin or cutaneous diphtheria)

 The diphtheria bacterium can enter the body through the nose and mouth.
-However, it can also enter through a break in the skin.
+It can also enter through a break in the skin.
 It is transmitted from person-to-person by fluids from the lungs, nose, throat and mouth, or droplets in the air.
-After being exposed to the bacteria, it usually takes two to four days for symptoms to develop.
+After being exposed to the bacteria, it usually takes 2 to 4 days for symptoms to develop.
 It can lead to breathing problems, paralysis, heart failure, and even death.

-Tetanus is not a contagious illness.
-It occurs in individuals who have had a skin or deep tissue wound or puncture.
+Tetanus is not contagious.
+It occurs in people who have had a skin or deep tissue wound or puncture.
 It is also seen in the umbilical stump of infants in underdeveloped countries.
 This occurs in places where immunization to tetanus is not widespread and women may not know proper care of the umbilical stump after the baby is born.
-After being exposed to tetanus, it may take between two days to two months to develop any symptoms.
-In infants, symptoms may take between five days to two weeks to develop.
+After being exposed to tetanus, it may take between 2 days to 2 months to develop any symptoms.
+In infants, symptoms may take between 5 days to 2 weeks to develop.

 Pertussis.
 Pertussis, or whooping cough, mainly affects infants and young children.
 It is caused by a bacterium called Bordetella pertussis.
 Pertussis causes intense fits or spells (paroxysms) of coughing that end with the characteristic whoop as air is inhaled.
 Whooping cough causes coughing spells so bad that it is hard for infants and children to eat, drink, or breathe.
 These spells can last for weeks.
 In infants, it may cause periods of apnea (not breathing).

 It is spread from person to person through droplets in the air (coughing and sneezing), and is highly contagious.
 Once the bacterium is in the child's airways, swelling of the airways and mucus production starts.
 It can lead to pneumonia, seizures, brain damage, and death.